 Everyone has their own version of guacamole, but I think the ingredients in my Cilantro-Lovers Perfect Guacamole are just right, and this delicious guacamole is low-carb, Keto, low-glycemic, gluten-free, meatless, vegan, and South Beach Diet friendly.
 Of course I love cilantro, but see my suggestion below if you’re not a fan!
-Use the Diet-Type Index to find more recipes like this one.
+Use Appetizer Recipes to find more recipes like this one.

 I’ve recently shared 10 Low-Carb Mexican Food Favorites and reminded you about 25+ Low-Carb Mexican Food Dinners for Cindo de Mayo, so I hope you’ve been planning your Cinco de Mayo menu.
 It won’t be long before it’s time to go into a Mexican food frenzy!
 And Guacamole is something that should be included in every Mexican food dinner, don’t you agree?
 There’s really no such a thing as bad Guacamole, but this Cilantro-Lovers Perfect Guacamole with Red Onion, Lime, and Chiles is absolutely my favorite version of guacamole.
 (And if you wrinkled up your nose at the mention of cilantro, you can use thinly-sliced green onion instead and it will still be great.)